MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/mobile/android.md

   and build to your target device.
   :::

-- Android SDK version 23 or higher
+- Android SDK version 23 or above

 ## Steps